LICENSED, INSURED & BONDED

 Your action plan:

-3. Add weatherstripping and programmable thermostat this month (additional $150-300/year)
+3. Add weatherstripping and programmable thermostat this month for even more savings

 4. Research rebates for medium and high-cost improvements